 Mastering is an essential but frequently overlooked and misunderstood part of making a great-sounding record.
-Mastering is the process of transferring audio from your mix master (analog tape, digital file, audio CD, DAT, cassette, etc.) to a medium that can be used for mass duplication (such as a lacquer disc, DDP image, or a Redbook Standard audio CD).
+Mastering is the process of transferring audio from your mix master (analog tape, digital file, audio CD, DAT, cassette, etc.) to a medium that can be used for mass duplication and/or distrubution (such as a lacquer disc for a vinyl release, a DDP image or Redbook Standard audio CD for a CD release, or a digital distribution file set for a digital/streaming release).
 In the course of this process, numerous enhancements, edits and alterations can be made, as dictated by the nature of the project and the client's wishes.

 Mastering is also an important quality assurance phase of the recording process that offers you the following key benefits: